postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-intro_monitors.md

 ### What is a monitor

-A monitor lets you run a [collection](/docs/postman/collections/creating_collections) periodically to check for its performance and response.
+Postman monitoring lets you run a [collection](/docs/postman/collections/creating_collections) periodically to check for its performance and response.
 You can set up a monitor to run as frequently as 5 minutes to check if all the requests in your collection are up and healthy.

 When you set up a monitor, Postman servers will hit the endpoints in your collection according to the specified frequency.
 You can also select a corresponding [environment](/docs/postman/environments_and_globals/manage_environments) to use and store variables.
 If you have written [tests](/docs/postman/scripts/test_scripts) for your requests , the monitor would run these tests to validate the response and notify you when a test fails.
 You can configure how to receive the alerts from a wide number of [integrations](/docs/pro/integrations/intro_integrations) available.